 Passing the waterwheel of Katavothres, before reaching the Fanari lighthouse, you will see the narrow Fanari beach in front of the Argostoli camping site.
 This is a beach with the road above and along it.

 Continuing south from Fanari and passing the lighthouse, there will soon be some tiny coves with small beaches.
 Interesting for a swim and exploring some caves could be Kamaroules, which are small sea caves.

 Gradakia: Gradakia is a small beach with dark sand, organized with sun beds and a bar offering drinks and snacks.
 It becomes quite busy in the summer.

-After having passed the busy beach of the Mediterranee hotel, you will reach Paliostifada beach: Small but charming, with sun beds, umbrellas and a canteen for drinks and snacks.
+After having passed the busy beach of the Mediterranee hotel, you will reach Paliostifada beach: It is small but charming, with sun beds, umbrellas and a canteen for drinks and snacks.

 Makris Gialos: This is one of the most beautiful beaches on Kefalonia.
 With golden, fine sand and clear blue sea, it is situated below pine trees in Lassi.
 At Makris Gialos you will find sun beds, umbrellas and every kind of water sports you can wish for.
-The beach bar serves also to the sun bed area, if you want.
-There are toilet facilities, changing huts and showers.
+The beach bar serves also to the sun bed area, if you like.
+Furthermore there are toilet facilities, changing huts and showers.

 In July and August the beach is very busy.
 At that time of the summer, you can enjoy a quiet time if you go for a swim early in the morning.